Coffee: Storage

 Coffee is best stored in an airtight container made of ceramic, glass or non-reactive metal.
 Higher quality prepackaged coffee usually has a one-way valve that prevents air from entering while allowing the coffee to release gases.
 Coffee freshness and flavor is preserved when it is stored away from moisture, heat, and light.
 The tendency of coffee to absorb strong smells from food means that it should be kept away from such smells.
 Storage of coffee in refrigerators is not recommended due to the presence of moisture which can cause deterioration.
 Exterior walls of buildings that face the sun may heat the interior of a home, and this heat may damage coffee stored near such a wall.
 Heat from nearby ovens also harms stored coffee.

 In 1931, a method of packing coffee in a sealed vacuum in cans was introduced.
 The roasted coffee was packed and then 99% of the air was removed, allowing the coffee to be stored indefinitely until the can was opened.
-Today this method is in mass use for coffee in a large part of the world.
+Today this method is widely used.